NikosMple/Capital-Quiz-Game/README.md

     ```

 4. **Set up the database**:
-    - Create a PostgreSQL database on Render.
+    - Create a PostgreSQL database on **Neon**.
-    - Use pgAdmin to create and manage your tables.
+    - Use Neon to create and manage your tables.
     - Update the database configuration in the backend config file (e.g., `backend/config/database.js`).

 5. **Run the backend server**:
     ```bash
     cd backend
-    npm start
+    node server.js (or nodemon)
     ```

 6. **Run the frontend server**: